Czar (political term): Criticism

 The appointment of "czars" serving the executive branch has been a source of controversy through the years.
 As early as 1942, an editorial cartoon depicted "czar of prices" Leon Henderson, "czar of production" Donald Nelson, and "czar of ships" Emory S. Land sharing a throne.
 In 2009, the non-profit government watchdog organization Taxpayers for Common Sense reported "by our count there are at least 31 active Czars, giving the current administration more Czars than Imperial Russia had in its history."

 Critics who charge that czars are unconstitutional often ground their complaints in Article II, Section 2 of the U.S. Constitution, which states the president may nominate "other public Ministers ... by and with the Advice and Consent of the Senate."

 In this stance, a czar appointee is only legal if confirmed by the Senate; otherwise, they can not exist until they receive such consent.
 Based on their interpretation of the constitutional language, these critics argue that czars should be subject to Senate confirmation.
 The issue is mostly touted by conservatives and Republicans, and during 2009 grew into a staple of anti-Obama activism.

 Democratic Senator and Constitutional scholar Robert Byrd had expressed concern as well, with Byrd writing to Obama that: "The rapid and easy accumulation of power by White House staff can threaten the Constitutional system of checks and balances.
 At the worst, White House staff have taken direction and control of programmatic areas that are the statutory responsibility of Senate-confirmed officials."
 Democratic Senators Russ Feingold and Dianne Feinstein both questioned whether there was adequate Senate oversight of czar-driven activities.
-The Republican members of Congress allege that "climate czar" Carol Browner's access to the president had usurped power from other agencies.
+Congressional Republicans alleged that "climate czar" Carol Browner's access to the president had usurped power from other agencies.
 By September 2009, Representative Jack Kingston found 100 cosponsors for a proposed Czar Accountability and Reform Act of 2009, which sought to prohibit taxpayer-paid salaries to "any task force, council, or similar office which is established by or at the direction of the President and headed by an individual who has been inappropriately appointed to such position (on other than an interim basis), without the advice and consent of the Senate."
 The Obama administration largely downplayed the concerns, saying that he was doing just what many previous presidents had done.
 A White House spokesperson said, "The term 'czar' is largely a media creation to make jobs that have existed under multiple administrations sound more exciting.
 Every president since Nixon has hired smart and qualified people to coordinate between agencies and the White House."
 At October 2009 hearings before the United States Senate Judiciary Subcommittee on the Constitution, constitutional experts asserted that there was nothing wrong with presidents appointing independent advisors, as long as their authority was exerted in practical, not legal, terms.
 These experts said that the precedent for "czar"-like positions had been established with the Franklin D. Roosevelt administration.